 Patio Succulent Gardens

-Most patio succulents will thrive in a partially shaded to full sun location.
-Indoors, patio succulents will do best in bright light.
+In general, most succulents will thrive in a partially shaded to full sun location outdoors.
+When brought indoors for the winter, your patio succulents will do best in a bright window with plenty of light.

 Succulents may be fertilized once or twice a year when they are actively growing, which is usually spring and fall.
 They need more moisture during this time.

 Many succulents have a dormancy period corresponding with lower temperatures and light levels (winter).
 Summer heat and drought (neglect) may also force them into dormancy.
 Water sparingly till new growth appears.
 Dead leaves may be removed.
 If fresh leaves become detached, leave them in the pot.
 Many succulents will grow a new plant from a single leaf it left under the shade of the mother plant.

 Succulents are not very prone to pest and disease issues.
 White cotton lint may indicate mealy bug.
 Remove by swabbing with a Q-tip dipped in alcohol.
 Good ventilation, adequate light and careful watering will prevent most diseases in succulents.